Joel-Eagles/Recessed-Unifi-Entry-Senser/Assembly.md

 <br>
 <br>

 - Start by disassembling the sensor.
-I have an IFixit guide that details this process.
-Follow the guide up to step 5: [https://www.ifixit.com/Guide/Ubiquiti+Unifi+Entry+Sensor+%7C+USL-Entry/211997](<https://www.ifixit.com/Guide/Ubiquiti+Unifi+Entry+Sensor+%7C+USL-Entry/211997>)
+I have an [IFixit guide](<https://www.ifixit.com/Guide/Ubiquiti+Unifi+Entry+Sensor+%7C+USL-Entry/211997>) that details this process.
+Follow the guide up to step 5.

 <br>
 <br>